- 【 Osamu Torinoumi 】

 - Graphic Designer

-- Nagahara is a graphic designer and professor at the Information Design department at Tama Art University.
-He is known for his promotion of designs across various media, from book designs and digital media projects to art direction of exhibitions.
+- Nagahara is a professor at the Information Design Department at Tama Art University.
+He is known for his promotion of designs across various media, including digital media projects and art exhibitions.
 He served successive tenures as art director for the Japanese pavilion “Cyber Nippon-kan” at the 2005 Aichi Expo and for the Japanese pavilion website at the 2008 Saragoza Expo in Spain.
-His major publications include The Landscape of Design (published by BNN Shin-sha), Design of Japanese Language (Bijutsu Shuppan-sha), The Interaction of Universe (co-author, Kosaku-sha) among others.
-His numerous awards include the Grand Prize from the MMCA Multi-media Grand Prix.
-Nagahara is a member of the Association Typographique Internationale, and president of the electronic publishing project epjp / ePublishing Jp.
+In 2016, he has been named official designer at the Aichi Triennale.
+His major publications include The Stream of Information Graphics (Seibundo Shinkosha) and The Design of the Japanese Language (Bijutsu Shuppan-sha), amongst others.
+He has also conducted his very own research in the field of typography, producing numerous publications.
+In 2012, Nagahara released a new font called “Finger” (TypeBank), which displays different character styles depending on the characters coming before and after it.

 - 【 Kenya Hara 】